dotnet/AspNetCore.Docs/aspnet/mvc/overview/getting-started/getting-started-with-ef-using-mvc/migrations-and-deployment-with-the-entity-framework-in-an-asp-net-mvc-application.md

 ---
 uid: mvc/overview/getting-started/getting-started-with-ef-using-mvc/migrations-and-deployment-with-the-entity-framework-in-an-asp-net-mvc-application
-title: "Tutorial: Code First migrations and deployment with the EF in an ASP.NET MVC App | Microsoft Docs"
+title: "Tutorial: Code First migrations and deployment with EF in an ASP.NET MVC App | Microsoft Docs"
 author: tdykstra
-description: "In this tutorial, you enable Code First migrations and deploy the application to the cloud in Azure." ms.author: riande ms.date: 01/15/2019 ms.assetid: d4dfc435-bda6-4621-9762-9ba270f8de4e msc.legacyurl: /mvc/overview/getting-started/getting-started-with-ef-using-mvc/migrations-and-deployment-with-the-entity-framework-in-an-asp-net-mvc-application msc.type: authoredcontent
+description: "In this tutorial, you enable Code First migrations and deploy the application to the cloud in Azure." ms.author: riande ms.date: 01/15/2019 ms.topic: tutorial ms.assetid: d4dfc435-bda6-4621-9762-9ba270f8de4e msc.legacyurl: /mvc/overview/getting-started/getting-started-with-ef-using-mvc/migrations-and-deployment-with-the-entity-framework-in-an-asp-net-mvc-application msc.type: authoredcontent
 ---

-# Tutorial: Code First migrations and deployment with the EF in an ASP.NET MVC app
+# Tutorial: Code First migrations and deployment with Entity Framework in an ASP.NET MVC app

 So far the Contoso University sample web application has been running locally in IIS Express on your development computer.
 To make a real application available for other people to use over the Internet, you have to deploy it to a web hosting provider.
 In this tutorial, you enable Code First migrations and deploy the application to the cloud in Azure: